BKK-Spot1

 WHERE | The spot is located near Bangkok Airways Headquarters.
 Ask the taxi driver to let you on the car park in front of the building.
 On your right side, you will see the highway bridge.
 The spot is located on the other side.
 In order to go there, you will have to walk and cross the river.
 Go strait from the car park, then take on your right again (walk under the bridge) and finally the spot is located just after the bridge next to this light. |

-WHAT | Only arrivals runway 01R |
+WHAT | Only arrivals runway 01. |

-TIME | It’s best in the afternoon from 13:30 until sunset. |
+TIME | It’s best in the afternoon from around 14:00 until sunset. |

-MISC. | Nothing at the place.
-However, if you go back to the car park and continue further south, you will see a small shop where you can find everything. |
+MISC. | Nothing at the place and no shade!
+However, if you go back to the car park and continue further south, you will see a small shop where you can find everything.
+If you need shadow is possible to go under the bridge, but photos are not really possible from there due to powerlines. |

 FOCAL LENGTH | 78mm = 773 / 95mm = 744 / 140mm = 738 / 210mm = ATR72 |